chipmanj/SeqSGPV/examples/two-arm-bernoulli/README.md

 The PRISM is defined by ROE$`_{(1.10, 1.50)}`$.

-Power calculation for a single-look study
+To benchmark sample size, power calculation for a single-look study may be calculated as:

 ``` r
 epiR::epi.sscc(OR = 1.5, p1 = NA, p0 = 0.35, n = NA, power = 0.80, r = 1,